• Skip to primary navigation

 You can store these cookies in an airtight container at room temperature for up to 4 days.

-Can I freeze these apple pie cookies?
+Can I freeze these apple cinnamon cookies?

 Yes, these cookies should freeze nicely.
 Store them in a plastic zip-top bag, seal completely, and freeze for up to 3 months.